Dale Earnhardt Jr.’s Brutal Honesty Cost Him $10,000 After Winning at Talladega

-Earnhardt Jr. and his father, Dale Sr., each had a great deal of success at Talladega.
+NASCAR legend Dale Earnhardt Jr. couldn’t be blamed for looking forward to his yearly race — or races, depending on the year — in Talladega, Ala.
+Earnhardt Jr. and his father, Dale Sr., each had great success at Talladega.
 In the fall of 2004, Dale Jr. left the historic racetrack with another victory.

 Although Earnhardt made a great deal of money by winning that day, his brutal honesty after the race wound up hurting his wallet.

 Dale Earnhardt Jr. won at Talladega in 2004